psatyajeet/personal-site/src/pages/posts/2021/02/19/one-month-of-continuous-glucose-monitoring.md

 ## Closing Remarks

 While the technology is too expensive for widespread usage in its current form — Levels cost \$199/month — I believe continuous glucose monitoring is one component in the future of personalized medicine.
-I hope scientists and technologists need to continue to better understand the benefits of continuous glucose monitoring in maintaining metabolic health and bring down the cost of bringing these devices to the masses.
+I hope scientists and technologists continue to better understand the benefits of continuous glucose monitoring in maintaining metabolic health and bring down the cost of bringing these devices to the masses.

 ## Notes